Nahiankhondokar/Mini-Blog-System-API/README.md

 * php artisan serve

 ## Project Description
-This project is a simple **Mini Blog System Application** where we login, create new blog & comments on the blog, etc. The features are given below,
+This project is a simple **Mini Blog System Application** where we can login, create new blog & comments on the blog, etc. The features are given below,
 * User Registration
 * User Login/Logout
 * Blog CRUD